openoms/joininbox/prepare_remote_node.md

 (edit to your local subnet - in the example here 192.168.1.X):
 `$ sudo ufw allow from 192.168.1.0/24 to any port 28256`

-* Note that Dojo uses the port 28256 instead of the deafult 8332.
+* Note that Dojo uses the port 28256 instead of the default 8332.

 ### Tor connection
 * Create a Hidden Service to forward the bitcoin RPC port